 How Are Boilers Used On University Campuses?

-The boiler system on a university campus often goes unnoticed, but the truth is that they play a vital role in keeping the university operating.
+The boiler system on a university campus often goes unnoticed, but the truth is that it plays a vital role in keeping the university operating.
 In fact, without that system in place, the university wouldn’t be able to function.
 That’s why it’s critical to choose a university campus boiler carefully.

-With that in mind, it seems pertinent to take a closer look at how boilers are used on college campuses and what they contribute to the university.
+With that in mind, it seems pertinent to take a closer look at how boilers are used on college campuses and what they contribute to campus operations.

 Heat and Hot Water

 The biggest job of boilers on a college campus is to provide heat and hot water for the entire campus.
 Steam plants at these institutions are usually connected both to the hot water supply and the heating systems campus-wide.
 Sometimes the boilers need to produce hundreds of thousands of pounds of steam every hour.
-Keep in mind that even small campuses have dozens of buildings, all of which need to heat and hot water over the course of the day.
+Keep in mind that even small campuses have dozens of buildings, all of which need heat and hot water over the course of the day.

-Naturally, steam needs tend to drop in the afternoon and evening once most buildings have been able to heat up.
-However, universities in cold-weather climates tend to need a steady supply of steam during the day to make sure campus buildings can maintain a comfortable temperature.
-It’s also important to remember how much food needs to be prepared to feed everyone on campus, which keeps the need for hot water steady throughout the day.
+The demand for steam tends to drop in the afternoon and evening once most buildings have been able to heat up.
+However, universities in cold-weather climates tend to need a steady supply of steam to make sure campus buildings can maintain a comfortable temperature.

-More so than other businesses and organization, university campuses should be aware of their carbon footprint.
-By utilizing modern boilers, campuses can make great strides toward lowering their carbon footprint.
-Many of the newer boilers have been designed in a way that reduces the amount of NOx and other harmful substances that are released in large volumes by conventional boilers.
+More so than other businesses and organizations, university campuses should be aware of their carbon footprint.
+While conventional boilers tend to put out high greenhouse gas emissions, some new boiler solutions have been designed in a way that reduces the amount of greenhouse gases, NOx emissions, and other harmful substances.
 A simple switch to modern boilers can drastically reduce their environmental impact, even for campuses that aren’t legally required to be more stringent with their emissions.

 The Best University Boiler

 Many universities have found that the ideal boiler for their campus is one produced by Miura.
 With a series of Miura’s modular, water tube boilers, university campuses will be able to meet their fluctuating steam needs, including the high demand at peak hours.
 Miura boilers will also help to reduce fuel costs compared to traditional boilers, and they are rated for low NOx emissions to reduce the carbon footprint.
-In short, Miura makes the perfect boiler for any university campus large or small.
+In short, Miura makes the perfect boiler for any university campus, large or small.
 Locate a Miura rep to learn more.